 In addition, I'm really sorry to have to tell you that sugar "causes chronic inflammation, which disrupts your body’s normal immune function and can wreak havoc on your brain"*.

 So, instead of junk think: fruit, vegetables, nuts, seeds, olives, fermented foods (such as kefir and sauerkraut.
 I know... you've probably never heard of it - just google it).
 These are your home remedies for depression!

 In fact, I can do even better by recommending you take a look at what Dr Kelly Brogan has to offer.
 She was a conventional prescription-happy psychiatrist, until she found a far more successful way of treating patients...

 (I may earn a commission from the referral.
 This is how I can continue to produce a ton of free material and run an honest business.)

 Conventional antidepressant medication should not suddenly be stopped.

 I totally understand that you want to come off the antidepressants, but do ensure you’re well-informed and have the right kind of medical support (see Dr Kelly Brogan's website).

 Your brain will have made changes to adapt to the presence of antidepressants.
 Coming off them can be really difficult, but I would encourage you to go for it (once you've sought medical advice), as they are not nearly as safe as you've probably been led to believe!
 Your body has to work hard to compensate for the withdrawal.

 You can absolutely find a natural cure for that depression.
 Be sure to deal with the underlying causes too, though, to prevent a recurrence.
 You'll find whole lists of articles here:

 Remember too that it's perfectly fine to get some help, if only to get you started.
 Consider connecting with a professional, licensed therapist - online for easy access.
-Scroll down to the blue box or for more information, see my page on mental health counselling.
+Scroll down to the blue box or for more information, see my article on professional depression counselling.